Paxanator/KaggleCompetitions/README.md

 # KaggleCompetitions
-This is a repository to keep track of my kaggle competitons
+This is a repository to keep track of my kaggle competitons as well as a way to learn git.